Articulations can be found in the Articulations palette.

 For a trill only, it is possible to use a custom shortcut instead at step 2.

 The procedure for applying ornament lines is just like any other line, i.e.

-If you subsequenly need to adjust the ornament's length, see Changing the range of a line.
+If you subsequently need to adjust the ornament's length, see Changing the range of a line.

 The following properties of selected ornaments can be edited from the Ornament section of the Properties panel:

-Certain default properties for ornaments can be edited in Format→Style→Articulations, Ornaments.
+Default sizing and spacing properties for ornaments can be edited in Format→Style…→Articulations, Ornaments.